iamrichbitch/roadmap/README.md

  * [ ] #Gate.io
  * [ ] #ByBit

-# What is I Am Rich Bitch: For Those Who Just Want to Be Rich!"
+# What is I Am Rich Bitch: For Those Who Just Want to Be Rich!
 💰 Hey there!
 Are you one of those who just want to be rich?
 Well, you're in the right place. $iamrichbitch (RICH) is exactly what you need!